Everything to move into the city

 - Vicki Lawrence= comedian known for The Carol Burnett Show and Mama's Family

-- Becky G = actress and singer
+- Becky G = actress, singer and songwriter

 - Flo Hyman, volleyball player, Morningside High School graduate